 Lake Moultrie Passage with Tom Mullikin and South Carolina 7 2020

 The heat index was hovering around 105°.
 There was a gentle breeze and sunlight was sparkling on the lake.
-The scene was stunningly beautiful and combined with thought provoking conversation, the heat was almost unnoticeable.
+The scene was stunningly beautiful and combined with thought-provoking conversation, the heat was almost unnoticeable.
 Harold (Eddie for our military family) and I were hiking the Palmetto Trail Lake Moultrie Passage with Tom Mullikin, leader of the South Carolina 7 2020 Expedition.
 As Tom discussed renewable energy with students from Coastal Carolina University, one of them pointed to the distant plume of white smoke curling from a giant smokestack, Lake Moultrie’s largest landmark and the largest coal-burning power source in South Carolina.

 Tom Mullikin knows energy, the environment, and health safety.
 Since 1986, his civilian law practice has focused on Corporate Environmental Health and Safety.
 He’s done many other things too.
-Just a few include Research Professor at Coastal Carolina University, serving as a “National Geographic Expert”, and leading environmental expeditions to study water related and climate change issues on every continent, see non-profit Global Eco Adventures, Inc. Tom’s hands-on approach to his passionate work is where the fun begins.
+Just a few include Research Professor at Coastal Carolina University, serving as a “National Geographic Expert”, and leading environmental expeditions to study water-related and climate change issues on every continent, see non-profit Global Eco Adventures, Inc. Tom’s hands-on approach to his passionate work is where the fun begins.
 He and Son, Thomas Mullikin Jr. have climbed the world’s seven summits and led certified scuba dives in all five of its oceans.

 Students adore him, clients seek his advice, and by Executive Order 2018-50, Governor Henry McMaster appointed him Chairman of the South Carolina Floodwater Commission (SCFC).
 This mission leads a study of diverse stakeholders who provided recommendations on mitigation of flooding, one of the greatest threats as hurricanes and other storms impact our communities.
-This might be a daunting task for some, but not for Tom Mullikin, who leaps tall mountains in a single bound; is more powerful than a tank of very large sharks; and is faster than a speeding bullet on the Palmetto Trail!
+This might be a daunting task for some, but not for Tom Mullikin, who leaps tall mountains in a single bound; is more powerful than a tank of very large sharks, and is faster than a speeding bullet on the Palmetto Trail!

 The Floodwater Commission’s report doesn’t stand without feedback and opposition; conversation and comments are welcomed.
 Find public comments to the findings on the Office of the Governor web page, SCFC.
 See other public material on Water Online, by By Peter Chawaga.
 To paraphrase Tom’s concerns about opposition on this and other controversial issues… climate change for example,

-Fireside Chat…ideally conversations bring polarizing thought to actionable middle ground.
+Fireside Chat…”ideally conversations bring polarizing thought to actionable middle ground.”

-As debate continues at the community, local, and State levels, flooding continues to threaten the safety and security of South Carolina and citizens.
+As the debate continues at the community, local, and State levels, flooding continues to threaten the safety and security of South Carolina and its citizens.
 In the meantime, the South Carolina 7 (SC7) Expedition takes conversations about floodwater mitigation and many other public concerns across the State in a different way.
 For the entire month of July, Tom and SC7 are hiking, rafting, horseback riding, and scuba diving along more than 300 miles of the Palmetto Trail.
 From the mountains to the shore, the expedition is sharing episodes of adventure that explore the abundant beauty of our State, including 7 natural wonders.
-Along the way, they’re stopping to engage political leaders, intellectuals, and other citizens in conversation on such topics such as adult and childhood fitness, conservation, renewable energy, plastic waste, and many more, including flood mitigation.
+Along the way, they’re stopping to engage political leaders, intellectuals, and other citizens in a conversation on topics such as adult and childhood fitness, conservation, renewable energy, plastic waste, and many more, including flood mitigation.